shakfu/pma/docs/dev/design.md

 ## Open questions

 Open questions, what to cut, and the sequencing model for urgency: `design-review.md`.
+Sequenced work, with the phase that supersedes each decision above: `implementation-plan.md`.
+Review of that plan against this code: `plan-review.md`.